Yahia-Hassanen/SymphoSolids/README.md

  ![image](https://github.com/user-attachments/assets/f933e13f-313c-4298-a5fc-768e4a337ea3)

   4. Run the SymphoSolidsConfiguration program.

+  5. Insert the stick into the desired shape.

-  5. Using the GUI scan and connect to stick before initilazing the Solid's name, number of sides, face data and note values.
+  6. Using the program, scan and connect to stick before initilazing the Solid's name, number of sides, face data and note values.
 For further detail watch the demo video attatched above.
   Note values are entered in MIDI values.
 MIDI values range from 0 to 127, where zero is silence and 127 is the highest pitch value of G9.
 Use the below conversion table adapted from Manaris et al.

 Here is the completed table with the rest of the notes included: